mi-classroom/mi-web-technologien-beiboot-ss2022-Moosgloeckchen/decisions/0001-vite-build-tool.md

 ## Decision Outcome

 Chosen option: "Vite", because for the current requirements, Webpack and Vite are interchangable.
 With a view on a future project size the decision was made to use Vite.
+Also using Vite brings new experiences, because it is new to the developer.

 ### Positive Consequences <!-- optional -->